marcos-maralves/fraud-loss-prevention/README.md

 Provide a brief overview of how to use the solution  -->

-To use the solution you must have the following equipment, services and tokens:
+To use the solution you must have the following equipment, services and API tokens:

 **Cisco Meraki**

-- Api Key to access Meraki Dashboard and MV Cameras
+- API Key to access Meraki Dashboard and MV Cameras
 - Meraki MV12 or other model that supports snapshot and analytics (MV Sense)

 **Webex Teams**

-- Webex Teams Bot Id
+- Webex Teams Bot and BotId
-- Webex Teams RoomId (to be used as user interface)
+- Webex Teams RoomId to be used as user interface

 **AWS**

-- Api Key with read & write Access to:
+- API Key with read & write Access to:
-  - S3 Storage
+  - S3 Storage with two buckets - Storage of the snapshots used by Rekognition service
-  - Rekognition - Face Recognition and Comparison
+  - Rekognition - Face recognition and comparison services

+**Node-Red**

+- Node-Red service with access to the machine CLI

-**Virtual Machine Linux-Based (to host Node-Red /the app)**
+**Virtual Machine Linux-Based (Optional to host Node-Red / the app)**

+- There are multiple alternatives to run Node-Red, including the installation in a Raspberry PI
+- We decided to host it in a Cloud provider VM free tier, to be able to get connection from the Internet.
+- If you host the Node-Red in a LAN you will need to use a service like Ngrok to get inbound connections
+- Node-Red as a Service is not recommended since it usually don't let you access the CLI of the machine that is required to install some python modules and do the snapshot image handling - download from the camera and upload to the S3 bucket

 ## Installation